enspiral/handbook/decisions_agreement.md

 ###Context
 Enspiral is a network of highly autonomous individuals, teams, and ventures.
 As much as possible, we encourage people to make decisions for themselves.

 Enspiral is also a network building shared commons, and pursuing shared aspirations, that call for collective agreements and commitments.
-There are a variety of situations where it is useful or necessary to make a formal decisions as a group.
+There are a variety of situations where it is useful or necessary to make a formal decision as a group.

 ###Decision Protocol: Consensus